ardanlabs/gotraining/11-reflection/readme.md

 ## Exercises

 ### Exercise 1
 Declare a struct type that represents a request for a customer invoice.
 Include a CustomerID and InvoiceID field.
 Define tags that can be used to validate the request.
 Define tags that specify both the length and range for the ID to be valid.
 Declare a function named validate that accepts values of any type and processes the tags.
-Display the resutls of the validation.
+Display the results of the validation.

 [Template](exercises/template1/template1.go) ([Go Playground](http://play.golang.org/p/lgMQHWpZul) |
 [Answer](exercises/exercise1/exercise1.go) ([Go Playground](http://play.golang.org/p/xy-wyPrsjz))